SylwiaMe/todomvc-automation/sylwia-notes.md

 - Add assertion to addEmoji that tests whether todo item.getText() == exact emoji input
 - ToDo items have a character limit (long don't cause issues)
 - The list can be filtered on todo items' completion states
+- Clear complete button removes Todos from the list

 ## Problems
 - Emojis rendering as HTML encoded version